 Knowing how to conduct secondary research for your essay is very important.
 “Why” you wonder.

 Original: SourceThat’s exactly what this article will address.
-Read on to learn what are the secondary research sources and how you can conduct secondary research for your high-school or college essay.
+Read on to learn what are secondary research sources and how you can conduct secondary research for your high school or college essay.

 What are Secondary Sources in Research

 Secondary research is a research method where you utilize existing data and compare and combine this data to your primary source of information.

 No secondary research source can be created without having primary sources.
 It increases the overall effectiveness of the research, it's much more cost-effective than primary sources and doesn't require you to put in all the hard work and effort that is needed in finding your primary sources.

 As for the information sourcing, it can either be a primary or a secondary research source based on who is presenting this information and where.

 A primary source is one that you, as a writer, are analyzing first-hand without having an intermediary between you and the presented data.